ColinWeaver/Decoder-Ring/README.md

 Context of Project: This was an assignment in the software engineering program I am in requiring me to write some algorithms for encripting and decripting messages.

-My contribution: The only part I contributed to was developing the algorithms used in the functions in caesar.js, polybius.js, and substitution.js files in the src directory.
+My contribution: I developed the algorithms used in the functions in caesar.js, polybius.js, and substitution.js files in the src directory.

 Purpose: I completed this project in an earlier stage of my journey of learning to be a software developer and it was for the purpose of gaining experience writing algorithms.

-Languages: This project is only written in JavaScript.